descostesn/chromglycomethods/figure1/C/README.md

 ### CutnRun

 The pre-processing was performed with the Galaxy workflows [OGlcNac_ChIP-SeqSEmm10](../A/galaxy-workflows/Galaxy-Workflow-OGlcNac_ChIP-SeqSEmm10.ga).
+The .ga file can be imported in your own galaxy account.

 Quality control was done with FastQC v0.11.9: `fastqc --outdir $outputfolder --threads $nbcpu --quiet --extract --kmers 7 -f 'fastq' $input.fastq.gz`.